REFLEXOLOGY

 What to expect ?

 Initial sessions will include a health conversation, notes will be taken and you will be asked to sign a consent form for the treatment.
 This information will be kept confidential.
-This allows me to gain an insight into your health history but also gives us the opportunity to discuss any other relevant information that you may feel you want to share.
+This allows me to gain an insight into your health history and also gives us the opportunity to discuss other relevant information that you may feel you want to share.
 Reflexology is an individualised person centered therapy, which is tailored to you, taking into account both physical and emotional factors that might be affecting your wellbeing.

 I will assess movement in the ankles and work on the dorsal and plantar, stimulating the underlying fascia of the feet.
 Moving onto to gently massaging the feet to relax both you and your feet, working together we will establish the right pressure.
 We will then move onto joint diaphragmatic breathing, bringing focus and intention to the session.
 I will use finger walking and deep pressure to stimulate the reflexes of the whole body.
 Ending with a lymphatic drainage routine to help support the removal of toxins from the body.